zededa/terraform-provider-zedcloud/docs/data-sources/application.md

 - `parent_detail` (Block List) origin and parent related details (see [below for nested schema](#nestedblock--parent_detail))
 - `project_access_list` (List of String) project access list of the app bundle
 - `storage` (Number) user defined storage for bundle
-- `title` (String) User defined title of the edge application.
-Title can be changed at any time
 - `user_defined_version` (String) User defined version for the given edge-app

 ### Read-Only